 The volumetric thermal expansion coefficient for water is not constant over the temperature range and increases with the temperature (especially at 300°C).
 Therefore the change in density is not linear with temperature (as indicated in the figure).

 See also: Steam Tables.

 At normal conditions, the total volume of coolant in the reactor coolant system is almost constant.
 On the other hand, during transient load conditions, the volume can significantly change.
 These changes are naturally reflected in a change in pressurizer water level.
 When the average temperature of reactor coolant goes down gradually, the total water volume also decreases, which lowers the pressurizer level.
 On a gradual load pick-up, the increase in the average temperature of reactor coolant causes the total water volume to expand, raising the pressurizer level.
 These effects must be controlled by a pressurizer level control system.

 Control Volume – Control Volume Analysis

 A control volume is a fixed region in space chosen for the thermodynamic study of mass and energy balances for flowing systems.
 The boundary of the control volume may be a real or imaginary envelope.
 The control surface is the boundary of the control volume.

-> A control volume analysis can be used for example to determine the rate of change of momentum for a fluid.
-In this analysis, we will consider a streamtube (control volume) as we did for the Bernoulli equation.
-In this control volume any change in momentum of the fluid within a control volume is due to the action of external forces on the fluid within the volume.
+For example, a control volume analysis can be used to determine the rate of change of momentum for a fluid.
+This analysis will consider a stream tube (control volume) as we did for the Bernoulli equation.
+In this control volume, any change in momentum of the fluid within a control volume is due to the action of external forces on the fluid within the volume.

-> Choosing a Control Volume
+Choosing a Control Volume